Ocasio-Cortez allegedly screamed at border agents during recent trip to southern border: report

 “She comes out screaming at our agents, right at the beginning [of the tour] ...
 Crying and screaming and yelling," one witness said.
 “The agents, they wanted to respond, but they held back because she’s a congressional delegate.
 But when you have someone yelling at you in a threatening manner … They were like, ‘Hey, you need to kinda step back.’”

+Ocasio-Cortez, seemingly in response to the report, tweeted: "To these CBP officers saying they felt ‘threatened’ by me – They were literally discussing making a GoFundMe for an officer who attacked my on my tour."

+She added: "They confiscated my phone, and they were all armed.
+I’m 5’4”.
+They’re just upset I exposed their inhumane behavior."

-The report claims Ocasio-Cortez refused to tour the facility, as well, choosing to stay with a family in a holding area instead.
+The Examiner report claims Ocasio-Cortez refused to tour the facility, as well, choosing to stay with a family in a holding area instead.
 The freshman rep previously tweeted about her visit to border facilities, writing that people of all ages were being mistreated and were "drinking out of toilets" as the guards laughed at the migrants' plight right in front of her.

-Border Patrol Chief Brian Hastings denied Ocasio-Cortez's allegations during an interview on "The Story."
+Brian Hastings, deputy chief of Border Patrol, denied Ocasio-Cortez's allegations during an interview on "The Story."
 He unequivocally stated fresh drinking water is provided to people in custody.

 Earlier Monday, the congresswoman accused CBP of having a “violent culture” after a report from ProPublica surfaced about a secret Facebook group where Border Patrol agents allegedly posted graphic and vulgar jokes about the Democratic lawmaker as well as illegal immigrants.